-1) Development: We work with a range of partner organizations to identify gaps in service provision and work to support emerging needs locally.
+1) Development: We work with a range of partner organisations to identify gaps in service provision and work to support emerging needs locally.

 2) Support: We provide a wide range of support from information services such as newsletters and the website to meeting room hire, funding advice, quality standards, governance, policies and trustee support.

-3) Networking: We support organizations to share information, ideas, expertise and knowledge, and to work collaboratively where appropriate through a range of local networks.
+3) Networking: We support organisations to share information, ideas, expertise and knowledge, and to work collaboratively where appropriate through a range of local networks.

-4) Representation: We support the local voluntary and community sector to have a voice in local and national debates, supporting elected community representatives in their role, working with organizations on embedding and adhering to the East Sussex Compact and working as an activist and advocate of the sector.
+4) Representation: We support the local voluntary and community sector to have a voice in local and national debates, supporting elected community representatives in their role, working with organisations on embedding and adhering to the East Sussex Compact and working as an activist and advocate of the sector.

 5) Strategic Partnership Work: We work with a range of local organizations and partnerships to shape the delivery of relevant projects, services, and research.
-Like many CVSs, 3VA is a membership organization with more than 540 members across Eastbourne, Lewes District and Wealden.
+Like many CVSs, 3VA is a membership organisation with more than 560 members across Eastbourne, Lewes District and Wealden.

 3VA's core work is supported by East Sussex County Council, Eastbourne Borough Council, Lewes District Council, Wealden District Council, Eastbourne Seaford and Hailsham Clinical Commissioning Group and High Weald Lewes Havens Clinical Commissioning Group.
 We also have specific projects funded by The BIG Lottery.

 3VA is one of over 100 Councils for Voluntary Service in England and Wales.
 Hastings Voluntary Action and Rother Voluntary Action are the other two CVSs operating within East Sussex.